Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 You can open the connection profile manually in 2 ways:

 - Use the `connection_get_profile_iterator()` function to retrieve all available profiles, and select the profile you want.
-- Use the `connection_get_default_cellular_service_profile()` function to retrieve the connection profile of a specific cellular service.This use case covers this way of opening the profile.
+- Use the `connection_get_default_cellular_service_profile()` function to retrieve the connection profile of a specific cellular service.

+  This use case covers this way of opening the profile.

 To change the connection profile: